 Posted on the TDChristian Splash!
 Page, it contains relevant information with respect to how the school operates and will operate due to the pandemic.
 The keys are mask wearing, physical distancing, and regular handwashing.
-As things change, we will post information there and communicate via Edsby messages and broadcasts.
+As things change, we will communicate via Edsby messages and broadcasts.